-In assessing the value of the Fund's liabilities, allowance has been made for asset out-performance (above CPI inflation) by taking into account the investment strategy adopted by the Fund.
-If, at the valuation date, the Fund had been invested in a "minimum risk" portfolio, the assessed value of the Fund's liabilities at the valuation would have been significantly higher, resulting in a funding level of
+In assessing the value of the Fund's liabilities, allowance has been made for asset outperformance (above CPI inflation) by considering the investment strategy adopted by the Fund.
+If, at the valuation date, the Fund had been invested in a "minimum risk" portfolio, the assessed value of the Fund's liabilities at the valuation would have been significantly higher, resulting in a funding level of 58%.

-58%.
 To help maintain stability of contributions in the future, the Fund has implemented a number of strategies to help manage risk: